-Our core programs are the Indicators Report, which has been produced annually since 1997; the Pathways Report, now in progress, which will summarize sustainability insights from local experts and data trends from the past 20 years; and the Awards Event, which has been held annually since 1999; and the new Sustainability Ideas Bank, which compiles policies and programs implemented by local governments and businesses to accelerate sustainability.
-In addition, SSMC engages regularly with a broad range of stakeholders including: cities and local governments, the business community, other non-profits and academia to advance a variety of projects, programs and other efforts that are consistent with the organization’s vision and mission.
+Our core programs are the Indicators Report, which has been produced annually since 1997; the Sustainability Awards Dinner, which has been held annually since 1999; and the new Sustainability Ideas Bank, which compiles policies and programs implemented by local governments and businesses to accelerate sustainability.
+In addition, SSMC engages regularly with a broad range of stakeholders from local governments, the business community, other nonprofits and academia to advance projects and programs that are consistent with the organization’s vision and mission.

 We welcome your contributions of talent, energy and funding to help make local communities and our county more sustainable.
 SSMC is a public charity nonprofit organization with 501(c)(3) status, so your contribution is tax-deductible to the full extent allowed by law.